Daniel Snyder: Career

-Washington Commanders ownership
+Washington Redskins / Football Team / Commanders ownership (1999–2023)

-In May 1999, Snyder purchased the Washington Redskins, along with Jack Kent Cooke Stadium for $800 million following the death of previous owner Jack Kent Cooke.
+In May 1999, Snyder purchased the Washington Redskins and Jack Kent Cooke Stadium for $800 million from the estate of Jack Kent Cooke, the team's former owner who died in 1997.
 At the time, it was the most expensive transaction in sporting history.
 The deal was financed largely through borrowed money, including $340 million borrowed from Société Générale and $155 million debt assumed on the stadium.
-To pay down the team's debt, in 2003, he sold 15 percent of the team to real estate developer Dwight Schar for $200 million, 15 percent to Florida financier Robert Rothman for a like amount; and 5 percent to Frederick W. Smith, the founder of FedEx, leaving him with a 65 percent ownership interest.
-In 2020, Snyder blocked the minority owners from selling their combined 35 percent ownership stake to an outside party by exercising his right of first refusal, only offering to buy back the 20 percent held by Rothman and Smith but not the 15 percent owned by Schar.
-In April 2021, after a period of litigation, the league approved Snyder for a debt waiver of $400 million to acquire the remaining ownership stake held by the three in a deal worth over $800 million.
+To pay down the team's debt, in 2003, he sold 15% of the team to real estate developer Dwight Schar for $200 million, 15% to Florida financier Robert Rothman for a like amount; and 5% to FedEx founder Frederick W. Smith, leaving him with a 65% ownership interest.
+Over the years, Snyder served on the NFL's broadcast, business ventures, digital media, international, stadium, and Hall of Fame committees.

-Since Snyder became owner, the team's annual revenue increased from more than $100 million a year when Snyder took over the team in 1999 to around $245 million by 2005.
-Snyder has been on six NFL committees, including appointments to the Broadcast Committee, the Business Ventures Committee, the Digital Media Committee, the International Committee, the Stadium Committee and the Hall of Fame Committee.
-He is also a member of the Board of Trustees of the Pro Football Hall of Fame.
+In 2020, Snyder blocked the minority owners from selling their combined 35% ownership stake to an outside party by exercising his right of first refusal, only offering to buy back the 20% held by Rothman and Smith but not the 15% owned by Schar.

+In March 2021, after a period of litigation, the league approved Snyder for a debt waiver of $450 million to acquire the remaining ownership stake held by the three in a deal worth about $875 million.
+Due to financial problems and increasing pressure from the NFL and other parties, he hired BofA Securities in November 2022 to explore selling the team.
+Snyder began negotiating with a group headed by Josh Harris in April 2023, and agreed in May to sell the franchise for $6.05 billion.
+The deal was unanimously approved by other NFL owners on July 20, 2023, and closed a day later.